Doug Nikhazy: Professional career

 Nikhazy was selected by the Cleveland Indians in the second round with the 58th overall pick of the 2021 Major League Baseball draft.
 On July 23, 2021, Nikhazy signed with the Indians for a $1.2 million bonus.
 He made his professional debut in 2022 with the Lake County Captains of the High-A Midwest League.
+Nikhazy spent the 2023 campaign with the Double-A Akron RubberDucks.
+In 26 appearances (22 starts) for the team, he compiled a 4-8 record and 4.94 ERA with 128 strikeouts over 102 innings of work.

+Nikhazy split the 2024 campaign between Akron and the Triple–A Columbus Clippers, posting a cumulative 7–4 record and 2.98 ERA with 124 strikeouts across 123 2/3 innings pitched.
+On November 19, 2024, the Guardians added Nikhazy to their 40-man roster to protect him from the Rule 5 draft.

+Nikhazy was optioned to Triple-A Columbus to begin the 2025 season.
+On April 26, 2025, Nikhazy was promoted to the major leagues for the first time as the 27th man for Cleveland's doubleheader against the Boston Red Sox.

 Personal life

 In February 2020, Nikhazy was arrested in Oxford, Mississippi for driving under the influence.
 He was released the same night of the arrest, issued an apology, and returned to the baseball team without missing any playing time.